polyluxus/runxtb.bash/README.md

+**Disclaimer:**
+This is the development branch of the wrapper for the newer xtb 6.0.
+It has not been tested and might not work at all;
+might also contain a lot of superfluous code.

+---

 # runxtb.bash

-This script provides a wrapper for the extended tight-binding semi-empirical program package [xtb](https://www.chemie.uni-bonn.de/pctc/mulliken-center/software/xtb/xtb) from Stefan Grimme's group at the University of Bonn.
+This script provides a wrapper for the extended tight-binding semi-empirical program package [xtb](https://www.chemie.uni-bonn.de/pctc/mulliken-center/software/xtb/xtb) from Stefan Grimme's group at the University of Bonn (contact: xtb{at}thch.uni-bonn.de).

 It makes it unnecessary to set environment variables like `OMP_NUM_THREADS`, `MKL_NUM_THREADS`, `OMP_STACKSIZE`, and `XTBHOME` globally,